einverne/einverne.github.io/_posts/2015-10-21-install-fonts-under-linux.md

 ## Install Chinese fonts

-.ttf files are the English fonts, while .TTF files are Chinese fonts.
+`.ttf` files are the English fonts, while .TTF files are Chinese fonts.
 If we check the `C:\Windows\Fonts` under Microsoft Windows, there are 3 kind of fonts.
-One is the .fon fonts, which is the DOS system font, and other two fonts are .ttf and .TTF.
-We can just make a copy of all .ttf and .TTF file and copy all the files to `/usr/share/fonts/` directory under Linux.
+One is the `.fon` fonts, which is the DOS system font, and other two fonts are `.ttf` and `.TTF`.
+We can just make a copy of all `.ttf` and `.TTF` file and copy all the files to `/usr/share/fonts/` directory under Linux.
 Although it is illegal under Microsoft's TOC, but we can still do it. :)

 If you dual boot your computer, mount the Windows and copy the files